Corporations have a problem…

 - Leave with a fool-proof action plan for improving resiliency, performance and health

-Duration: Half- or full-day and includes up to 100 copies of The Resiliency rEvolution: Your Stress Solution for Life, 60 Seconds at a Time and up to 100 units of PowerHouse Hit the Deck.
+Duration: Keynote, half- or full-day and includes up to 100 copies of The Resiliency rEvolution: Your Stress Solution for Life, 60 Seconds at a Time and up to 100 units of PowerHouse Hit the Deck.
 Full-day program includes online Resiliency Survey, 3 months of follow-up emails, body fat testing, waist-to-hip ratio, blood work and exercise session.

 Why is this topic important?
-Stress carries a high cost not only personally, but professionally as well, costing the U.S. businesses more than $200 billion per year.
+Stress carries a high cost not only personally, but professionally as well, costing U.S. businesses more than $200 billion per year.
 The challenging economy, lay offs, uncertain financial futures, working long hours, and doing the jobs of 2-3 people are raising the level of stressors people need to deal with.
 Companies need to run leaner and meaner, yet health care costs continue to rise.
 People are busier and more stretched for time than ever, making a healthy lifestyle difficult to achieve.